whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[AutoOptimize](https://corp.kaltura.com) - AutoOptimize is an automatic A/B testing tool that may improve your website's conversion rates by up to 30% in...
+[AutoOptimize](https://corp.kaltura.com) - AutoOptimize is an automatic A/B testing tool that may improve your website's conversion rates by up to 30% in…

-2023-05-05T23:52:07.238Z

-#ai

----

-### Systems

-[Smart Gift AI](https://corti.ai) - SmartGift AI is a giving platform driven by artificial intelligence that personalises gift recommendations bas...

 2023-05-05T23:52:07.238Z